Teradata/covalent/src/platform/flavored-markdown/README.md

 + content: string
   + Markdown format content to be parsed as material/covalent markup.
   + Used to load data dynamically. e.g. `README.md` content.
++ showCopyCodeAction: string
+  + Shows/hides the copy action button on top of code blocks
+  + Defaults to false.

 #### Events